RILAB/bis101/lecture02.md

 Don't worry about Dihbyrid ratios with sex vs. autosomal loci

+## Chi squared

+Reality never perfect, e.g. we see 267 vs 93 which we interpret as 3:1 (though not perfect 270:90).
+But would we interpret 280:80 or 290:70?

+So how to know if close enough?
+Chi-squared test

+I expect 270:90; i observe 267:93

+Chi^2 = Sum((E-O)^2/E); compare to table with df (degrees freedom?)

+df = here is number of phenotypic classes -1 (here 2 classes so 1 df) don't worry about how to calculate df.

+sum = 0.13, 1 df, from table 3-1 in book, to be significant at p=0.05 (i.e. <5% chance of observing data) need 3.841.

+<strong style="font-size: 150%; color: red;">?</strong> so what do you conclude? (can't reject null hypothesis of expectation, != to saying it is right!), that is 3:1 is an OK way of describing this

+redo yourself with 244:104. <strong style="font-size: 150%; color: red;">?</strong> If 3:1 is correct, what is predicted numbers?
+261:87 should show the predicted ratio for 3:1 is: 261:87

+value is 4.43 -> reject 3:1 ratio!

+Can use for equal segregation (numbers of big A and a in offspring from one locus, association among loci, population genetics, etc.)

+will return to Chi-squared for other things in the future.
+￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼
 ## Predictions: probability

 Useful for studying pedigress, for knowing proportions of offspring, gamete production, etc.